mangdangroboticsclub/mini_pupper_bsp/README.md

 In other words, there are 2 software versions, that is,

-- Basic Ubuntu version: mini_pupper_bsp repository + minipupper repository.
+- Basic Ubuntu version: mini_pupper_bsp repository + mini_pupper repository.
-- Beyond ROS version: mini_pupper_bsp repository + minipupper-ros repository.
+- Beyond ROS version: mini_pupper_bsp repository + mini_pupper_ros repository.

 You can enjoy Mini Pupper using [the pre-built image files](https://drive.google.com/drive/folders/12FDFbZzO61Euh8pJI9oCxN-eLVm5zjyi), or build yourself.